cloudovvl/gtrends/README.md

 Google might lock out from the servers and to handle this situation exceptions handling is used.

 # Data quality
-To ensure dat quality checks for dataframe size should be implemented.
-Moreover null values should behandles as well.
+To ensure data quality, checks for dataframe size should be implemented.
+Moreover null values should behandled as well.
 For example, if country is null when such lines should be removed.